 This chocolate peanut butter pie recipe is oh-so delicious.
 With a graham cracker crust, a smooth peanut butter filling made with cream cheese, a layer of chocolate ganache, and a whipped cream and candied peanut topping, this dessert is deluxe and irresistible.
 Be sure to chill your chocolate peanut butter pie for two hours or overnight before serving.
+If you’d like these into cute little mini pies, here’s a version I created for the Cooking Channel.Read More

-We went from 16″ of snow to 80 degrees in two weeks.
-My mind spun into summer mode in about 10 seconds flat.
-We Minnesotans can’t adjust to the warm slowly or we may miss it.
-So, in my mind it’s summer and that means ice cream season.
 My friend, Sarah Kieffer, from the Vanilla Bean Blog and the fabulous The Vanilla Bean Baking Book, has been talking about no-churn ice cream for years.
 She’s one of my favorites (baker, blogger, book creator, photographer and human) and yet, I wasn’t listening when she said it was SO easy and delicious.
 Ugh, sometimes I’m just too wedded to the traditional ways.

 I also made her deep, dark, chocolate sugar cookies to sandwich the coffee ice cream between, which made for the perfect ice cream sandwiches.
 The cookies are incredible all on their own, but with the intense coffee flavor of the ice cream they are sophisticated, a touch edgy and a perfect grown-up dessert that kids will love too, but make it with decaf!
 The cookies have enough body to hold up to the ice cream, but they don’t turn to stone when they are frozen, so they are perfect for this marriage.Read More